madewithlinux/refsheets/ecen454_refsheet.md

 	* 6T design: cross-coupled inverters (3T each) +2T for bit and bit-bar lines
 		* we focus on 6T design
 	* read: pre-charge bit and bit-bar, raise wordline, read result
-		* (need to pre-charge or else read is destructive?)
+		* need to pre-charge both bit and bit-bar to 1 or else read is destructive
 		* need sense amplifiers at the end of the bitlines because the signal will be weak, and the parasitic capacitance of the bitline depends on how many cells are 0 or 1
 	* write: drive data onto bit and bit-bar and raise wordline to write
 	* cross coupled inverters must be much larger than the bitline transistors so that it doesn't flip while reading